HALFpipe/HALFpipe/README.rst

 .. image:: https://raw.githubusercontent.com/mindandbrain/pipeline/7c62b15091fb4fee5771d7ca7b76632d278785bb/static/image_functionaldata.png

-Once resting state data is specified, the pipeline will ask some additional questions about the analyses that will be performed.
-For resting state, these are seed connectivity and dual regression.
+Once resting state data is specified, the pipeline will ask some additional questions about the analyses that can be performed on the data.
+For resting state, the options are seed connectivity, dual regression using ICA network templates, and correlation matrices constructed from a parcellation template of your choice.
+ALFF and ReHo are currently calculated automatically.

 For task, you will need to specify the experimental conditions/explanatory variables.
 These can be in